roehampton/module-content/software-development-1/week-02/lab/README.md

 # Software Development 1
 # Lab 2 -- Basic syntax and semantics of a higher-level language

-Basic syntax and semantics of a higher-level language

 In this lab, we’ll explore
 1. What are the syntax and semantics of a programming language?